People

 Professor KONG, Anthony P. H.

 Prof. Anthony Kong, Unit Head of the Academic Unit of Human Communication, Learning, and Development (HCLD) at The University of Hong Kong, holds a PhD in speech and hearing sciences and is specialized in aphasiology.
 He is a Fellow of the American Speech-Language-Hearing Association (ASHA) and Academy of Aphasia.
 In 2013, he also received the ASHA Recognition for Outstanding Contribution in International Achievement.
-Trained as a speech-language pathologist, Dr. Kong’s research interests include stroke-induced aphasia, discourse analyses, and neurogenic communication disorders in multilingual speakers.
+Trained as a speech-language pathologist, Prof. Kong’s research interests include stroke-induced aphasia, discourse analyses, and neurogenic communication disorders in multilingual speakers.
 His research has received continuous funding from the National Institutes of Health, the Hong Kong Government, National Natural Science Foundation of China, and multiple (inter)national universities and private foundations.
 Over the years, he has developed several clinically-oriented language and cognitive assessment tools/batteries of Chinese speakers with aphasia.
-Dr. Kong was elected as Vice Chairperson of the Hong Kong Association of Speech Therapists (2004-07).
-As a world-renowned scholar in communication sciences and disorders, he serves and served as Consultant/Advisor to provide research, clinical, and/or professional consultations to many (inter)national agencies, such as Aphasia United, Project BRIDGE (Building Research Initiatives by Developing Group Effort, USA), the Hong Kong Hospital Authority, and the Hong Kong Society for Rehabilitation.
-Dr. Kong is the Founding Editor-in-Chief of Cogent Gerontology (Taylor & Francis).
+Prof. Kong was appointed Vice Chairperson of the Hong Kong Association of Speech Therapists (HKAST) from 2004 to 2007, and currently holds the position of Honorary Advisor for HKAST.
+As a world-renowned scholar in communication sciences and disorders, he also serves and served as Consultant/Advisor to provide research, clinical, and/or professional consultations to many (inter)national agencies, such as Aphasia United, Project BRIDGE (Building Research Initiatives by Developing Group Effort, USA), the Hong Kong Hospital Authority, and the Hong Kong Society for Rehabilitation.
+Prof. Kong currently serves as the Editor-in-Chief of Languages (MDPI) and previously held the position of Founding Editor-in-Chief of Cogent Gerontology (Taylor & Francis) before stepping down.

 Lab Members: